curl/everything-curl/libcurl/options/tls.md

 Optionally, you can tell curl to verify the certificate's public key against a known hash using `CURLOPT_PINNEDPUBLICKEY` or `CURLOPT_PROXY_PINNEDPUBLICKEY`.
-Here too, a mismatch will cause the transfer to fail.
+Here too, a mismatch causes the transfer to fail.

 ## Authentication